Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 The first requirement to bouncing payments is [robustly monitoring for incoming payments](#robustly-monitoring-for-payments).
 You do not want to accidentally refund a customer for more than they sent you!
 (This is particularly important if your bounce process is automated.)
 The [Partial Payment Flag Gateway Bulletin (PDF)](https://ripple.com/files/GB-2014-06.pdf) explains how to avoid a common problem.

 Second, you should send bounced payments as Partial Payments.
-Since third parties can manipulate the cost of pathways between addresses, Partial Payments allow you to divest yourself of the full amount without being concerned about exchange rates within the CSC Ledger.
+Since third parties can manipulate the cost of pathways between addresses, Partial Payments allow you to divest yourself of the full amount without being concerned about exchange rates within the STM Ledger.
 You should publicize your bounced payments policy as part of your terms of use.
 Send the bounced payment from either an operational address or a standby address.

-* To send a Partial Payment using `casinocoind`, enable the [tfPartialPayment flag](reference-transaction-format.html#payment-flags) on the transaction.
+* To send a Partial Payment using `stoxumd`, enable the [tfPartialPayment flag](reference-transaction-format.html#payment-flags) on the transaction.
 Set the `Amount` field to the amount you received and omit the `SendMax` field.
-* To send a Partial Payment using CasinocoinAPI, set the `allowPartialPayment` field of the [Payment object](reference-casinocoinapi.html#payment) to `true`.
+* To send a Partial Payment using StoxumAPI, set the `allowPartialPayment` field of the [Payment object](reference-stoxumapi.html#payment) to `true`.
 Set the `source.maxAmount` and `destination.amount` both equal to the amount you received.

-You should use the `SourceTag` value (`source.tag` in CasinocoinAPI) from the incoming payment as the `DestinationTag` value (`destination.tag` in CasinocoinAPI) for the return payment.
+You should use the `SourceTag` value (`source.tag` in StoxumAPI) from the incoming payment as the `DestinationTag` value (`destination.tag` in StoxumAPI) for the return payment.

 To prevent two systems from bouncing payments back and forth indefinitely, you can set a new Source Tag for the outgoing return payment.
 If you receive an unexpected payment whose Destination Tag matches the Source Tag of a return you sent, then do not bounce it back again.